znawaz/CoNBoVal-XAS/README.md

 software.<br>
 <br>
-The computation of Coordination number and Bond Valence of the coordinating atom can be used as validation of DFT or molecular dynamics simulation.<br>
+The computation of Coordination number and Bond Valence of the coordinating atom can be used as a validation of DFT or molecular dynamics simulation.<br>
 <br>
 </span>